Marine Parents Volunteers of the Year 2015

 This year, we selected three volunteers for our "Volunteer of the Year" award.
-With over 200 volunteers working with Marine Parents around the country, and each exemplary in their own way, it's tough to choose each year.
+With thousands of volunteers working with Marine Parents around the country, and each exemplary in their own way, it's tough to choose each year.

 We selected a volunteer from each of the following three categories:

 - Online Support Services Volunteer

 We extend a huge Ooh Rah and congratulations to each of you for taking support of our Marines and families at home to another level.
 Thank you Mendy, Dale, Keri!

 Below you'll find a few paragraphs on each of the Volunteers of the Year.

 Local Volunteer of the Year

 Mendy Q. is a volunteer from Columbia, Missouri who has volunteered with us for a number of years now.
 Every Tuesday morning, rain or shine, Mendy volunteers her time in our warehouse, helping prepare for pack days.
 Her gusto and laughter are infectious, and her commitment to volunteering is steadfast.

 We'd like to take this opportunity to recognize Mendy as our Local Volunteer of the Year.
 Mendy earned the President's Bronze Volunteer Service Award this year, meaning she volunteered between 100 and 249 hours of her time over the past year, and she has volunteered more than 500 hours of her time to Marine Parents over the last three years.